ACANETS/genai-labs/faq.md

 3. **How to resolve out of memory or insufficent resources errors when running trainer?**

+    * Make sure that you do not have any other kernels running, as they could also be using GPU memory.
+On the right hand side below the file broswer tab, there is a tab called "Running Terminals and Kernels".
+If you navigate to this menu, you can shut down all of the kernels that are not currently in use (see: https://jupyterlab.readthedocs.io/en/stable/user/running.html).
+    * You can try adding the line `torch.xpu.empty_cache()` before the area that is giving the OOM error.
+This function will release all unoccupied cached memory (see: https://docs.pytorch.org/docs/stable/generated/torch.xpu.empty_cache.html)
-    Make sure you are using memory reduction techniques such as LoRA or QLoRA.
+    * Make sure you are using memory reduction techniques such as LoRA or QLoRA.
 Try reducing your training and/or evaluation batch size.
 If you are only getting an OOM error right before/during the validation, you most likely did not set the `per_device_eval_batch_size` argument or set it too high (https://huggingface.co/docs/transformers/v4.49.0/en/main_classes/trainer#transformers.TrainingArguments.per_device_eval_batch_size).

 4. **How do you resolve runtime errors when importing torch in the PyTorch 2.6 kernel?**